June 9, 2020

 The Duality of Modi

-In the largest democratic exercise in history, India has elected Narendra Modi to the helm once again.
+In the largest democratic exercise in history, India has reelected Narendra Modi.
 Those who choose Modi's form of development are also choosing Hindu nationalism.

 How We Get The Job Done: Brooklyn Delhi's Chitra Agrawal